German 10-year bond yields set for biggest weekly drop since June | Business

 Germany's 10-year bond yield was set for its biggest weekly drop since June, but markets stabilised on Friday near seven-month lows following Thursday's flight from risk prompted by measures to curb coronavirus infections in Europe.
 Safe-haven German bond yields have fallen to their lowest levels since mid-March, when the coronavirus first spread globally.
 A rally that had pushed Italian bond yields to record lows has also come to an end.

-As markets stabilised on Friday, Germany's 10-year yield was down 1 basis point to -0.62%.
+As markets stabilised on Friday, Germany's 10-year yield was down 1.4 basis points to -0.62%.
 U.S. President Donald Trump's willingness to raise his offer for a coronavirus relief package to get a deal with the House of Representatives helped risk sentiment during U.S. trading on Thursday.

 Still, German 10-year yields were set for their biggest weekly drop since the week ending June 12, down 9 basis points this week.
 "The excess liquidity continues to support the bond market for the rest of the year, and with the possibility of a break-down in the Brexit negotiation, rising infections etc., then the safe-haven buying could continue short-term," Jens Peter Sorensen, chief analyst at Danske Bank, told clients.

+Thursday's sell-off in Southern European bond yields, led by Italy, came to a halt on Friday.
+Italy's 10-year yield was last down 5.2 bps at 0.64%, having touched 0.635% earlier in the day, though it did not dip below the all-time low of 0.634% hit this week.
+Yields on other maturities of Italian debt also fell by 4 to 6 bps.
+"If you were in the camp like we are and you think there's a deterioration on the virus front, or that any euro strength leads to the likelihood of the ECB doing something in terms of easing, then you would view that as a positive for the peripherals," said Rabobank rates strategist Lyn Graham-Taylor.

-The sell-off in Southern European bonds led by Italy also came to a halt on Friday, with Italy's 10-year yield down 1 basis point to 0.69%.
-The risk premium Italy pays for 10-year debt on top of Germany was at 130 basis points, down from two-week highs at 136 basis points hit on Thursday.
+"We would have tried and view yesterday as an opportunity to go long the (Italian debt)."
+The risk premium Italy pays for 10-year debt compared to Germany was 126 basis points, down from two-week highs of 136 basis points hit on Thursday.

-Analysts expect Thursday's sell-off to be temporary, noting support from the European Central Bank's emergency pandemic bond-buying programme, and investors expecting more stimulus from the ECB by the end of the year, of which Italy would be a leading beneficiary.
+Analysts expect Thursday's sell-off to be temporary, noting support from the European Central Bank's emergency pandemic bond-buying programme.
+Investors also expect more stimulus from the ECB by the end of the year, of which Italy would be a leading beneficiary.
 "We do not expect yesterday's widening to gain momentum, precisely because of these technical supportive factors," UniCredit analysts said.

+A number of ECB governing council members spoke on Friday.
+Bank of Italy Governor Ignazio Visco said it was important to avoid early withdrawals of policy because pre-COVID conditions will not return.

 - READ MORE ON: